Design of the monodomain model by artificial neural networks: Parabolic maximal regularity

 \begin{theorem} Assume that the assumptions of Theorem~\ref{th-exist0} hold.
 In addition to~\eqref{ass-ps}-\eqref{ass-r}, assume that $s\leq 2$ and $r \leq 2$, and that $(f_v,f_w) \in \L_{\mathrm{loc}}^2(0,\infty;\LL^2(\Omega)) \times \L_{\mathrm{loc}}^2(0,\infty;\LL^2(\Omega))$.
 Then system~\eqref{sysmain}-\eqref{sysmain2} admits a unique global solution in $X_{2,p}^\infty$. \end{theorem}

-\begin{proof} We first prove an energy estimate for system~\eqref{sysmain}-\eqref{sysmain2} on $(0,T_0)$, where $T_0$ is the maximal time of existence, assumed to be finite, and next proceed by contradiction.\\ {\it Step 1. } By multiplying the first and second equations of~\eqref{sysmain} by $v$ and $w$, respectively, integrating, and summing the two resulting identities, we obtain the following equality:
+\begin{proof} We first prove an energy estimate for system~\eqref{sysmain}-\eqref{sysmain2} on $(0,T_0)$, where $T_0$ is the maximal time of existence, assumed to be finite, and next proceed by contradiction.\\ {\it Step 1. } By multiplying the first and second equations of~\eqref{sysmain} by $v$ and $w$, respectively, integrating, and summing the two resulting identities, we obtain the following equality: \begin{linenomath} \end{linenomath} Besides, it is easy to prove the following estimate: